-Considering these factors, we will use eToro as a reference to show you how easy it is to get started with scalping trading UK.
+Considering these factors, we will use any reguated broker in the UK as a reference to show you how easy it is to get started with scalping trading UK.

 Step 1: Open a Trading Account

-To get started, you need to create a trading account on eToro.
+To get started, you need to create a trading account.
 The process is quite simple and takes less than 10 minutes to complete.

 The platform requires you to provide your basic information such as full name, address, date of birth, and email.

-As an FCA broker that complies with KYC, eToro will also need a copy of your passport/driver’s license and a utility bill to verify your identity.
+As an FCA broker that complies with KYC will also need a copy of your passport/driver’s license and a utility bill to verify your identity.
 Once you have uploaded the documents, your account will be verified within a few minutes.

 Step 2: Deposit Funds